Munfred/scbb/README.md

 **Note:** This week [Justin Hong](https://www.justinhong.me/) will be visiting from Columbia University and may give a guest lecture on Feb 3/5.
 [Aly Azeem Khan](https://people.cs.uchicago.edu/~aakhan/) will be visiting from the University of Chicago on February 5.
 - **Feb 3** - Lecture 5.1: Probabilistic modelling of single cell omics data with scvi-tools - Guest lecture by Justin Hong
 - **Feb 5** - Lecture 5.2:  Guest lecture by Justin Hong (continued, if needed).
 Visit from Aly Azeem Khan.
-- **Feb 6** - Lab 5:  Method development with scvi-tools, creating new probabilistic models for single cell omics data
+- **Feb 6** - [Lab 5 activities](https://docs.google.com/document/d/e/2PACX-1vT0SKxgZYug8wlzbKppC-RYpawQBzzb0I6lj9EijGIKcpSCRYBhdSrs0KybXFFiKLA5YeQ1loLNz-Fh/pub):  Method development with scvi-tools, creating new probabilistic models for single cell omics data
 - By Feb 6: PS3 released (and PS2 due).
 PS3 Due Feb 20.

 ### Week 6: Single cell RNA sequencing data pre-processing workflows